dgolteanu/MSc/Lab book/README.md

 Classification report (precision, F1, macro avg accuracy) seen in output now also saved in sklearn standard dict format `{run_name}_classification_report.pkl`.
 Confusion matrices also saved for each run `{run_name}_confusion)matrices.pkl` instead of just saving the image.
 Profiling code added to MLDSP github, uncommented as needed, all profiling results going forward are from this method.

 Attempted deduplication on Nextstrain website data from [2022/01/11](#20220111) on local machine with Nextstrain clades containing fewer than 20 samples removed.
-Command used: `cat '/Volumes/NVME-ssd/Gisaid data/Gisaid data 01:11:22/hcov_global_2022-01-09_23-30/Testing/Fastas/cleaned_nextstrain<20.fasta' | seqkit rmdup -P -i -s -o './deduplicated_nextstrain<20.fasta' -D nextstrain_duplicated.txt` the output was `28 duplicated records removed`
+Command used: `cat '/Volumes/NVME-ssd/Gisaid data/Gisaid data 01:11:22/hcov_global_2022-01-09_23-30/Testing/Fastas/cleaned_nextstrain<20.fasta' | seqkit rmdup -P -i -s -o './deduplicated_nextstrain<20.fasta' -D nextstrain_duplicated.txt` the output was `28 duplicated records removed`.
+Re-formated deduplication results of Ontario covid data to remove restricted metadata while making deduplication reproducible, see `../Deduplication/Ontario_covid` and [README.md](../Deduplication/README.md)

 ### 2023/01/08
 Re-ran MLDSP CLI on cloud with Ontario gisaid dataset **Ontario_gisaid_5** this is a re-run of `Ontario_gisaid_3` thus deduplicated with balanced accuracy score.
 No algorithmic change, just using better figure outputs.